samiuljoy/dotfiles-and-more/Readme.md

 c.
 Turn on spell check with spy(in escape mode) and turn off spell check using spn(in esc mode)

 d.
-Spell check is turned on automatically for markdown files or files having `.md` extension and default colorschme for markdown files is set to gruvbox-material
+Spell check is turned on automatically for markdown files or files having `.md` extension and default colorschme for markdown files is set to miramare

 e.
 Page down with space